amnavor/wiki-search/README.md

-A viewer page for Wikipedia search, using the Wikipedia API.
+Returns search results using the Wikipedia API.
 Find it at http://codepen.io/amnavor/full/WrEexw/.